 Also, the mere fact that the risk is listed does not mean the patient assumed the risk of the injury for the purposes of a medical malpractice claims.

 Hiring a Lawyer in Maryland

-If you believe you have an informed consent case, call Miller & Zois at 800-553-8082.
+If you believe you have a medical malpractice case in Maryland, call Miller & Zois at 800-553-8082.
 You can also get a free on-line consultation here.